 During his performing career, McKenzie has appeared as a Guest Artist throughout the world, including Spoleto, Italy; Paris, London, Tokyo, Havana, Moscow, Vienna and Korea, dancing with, among others, the London Festival Ballet, the Bolshoi Ballet, the National Ballet of Cuba and the Universal Ballet in Seoul.
 In September 1989, McKenzie was appointed a permanent guest artist with The Washington Ballet and, in 1991, assumed the position of Artistic Associate.
 He has also acted as Associate Artistic Director and choreographer with Martine van Hamel’s New Amsterdam Ballet.

 McKenzie was appointed Artistic Director of American Ballet Theatre in October 1992.
-His previous choreographic credits include Groupo Zambaria (1984) and Liszt Études (l991) both for Martine van Hamel’s New Amsterdam Ballet, and Lucy and the Count (1992) for The Washington Ballet and, for American Ballet Theatre, The Nutcracker (1993), Don Quixote (1995, in collaboration with Susan Jones) a new production of Swan Lake (2000) and the conception and direction of a new production of Raymonda (2004), with choreography by Anna-Marie Holmes and a new production of The Sleeping Beauty with Gelsey Kirkland and Michael Chernov.
+His previous choreographic credits include Groupo Zambaria (1984) and Liszt Études (1991) both for Martine van Hamel’s New Amsterdam Ballet, and Lucy and the Count (1992) for The Washington Ballet and, for American Ballet Theatre, The Nutcracker (1993), Don Quixote (1995, in collaboration with Susan Jones) a new production of Swan Lake (2000), the conception and direction of a new production of Raymonda (2004), with choreography by Anna-Marie Holmes and a new production of The Sleeping Beauty with Gelsey Kirkland and Michael Chernov.
 In 2014, McKenzie, with ABT Ballet Mistress Irina Kolpakova, staged a new production of Raymonda Divertissements.